 On November 6, 2024, the Company announced that Triera had been awarded a \$1,100,000 Government of Canada contract to test multivalent aptamer technology for the rapid drug discovery of therapeutics or prophylactics of highly pathogenic avian influenza ("HPAI") A(H5N1).
-On March 27, 2025, the Company completed the first phase of the contract by delivering a lead candidate countermeasure for A(H5N1) and has now moved to the testing phase of the project.
-The contract began in November 2024 to develop both a prophylactic and therapeutic for A(H5N1) using a multivalent aptamer strategy that previously led to the successful development of a SARS-VoV-2 aptamer.
+On April 23, 2025, the Company announced that it has completed the first phase of the contract by delivering a lead candidate countermeasure for A(H5N1) and has now moved to the testing phase of the project.
+The contract began in November 2024 to develop both a prophylactic and therapeutic for A(H5N1) using a multivalent aptamer.
 Most activities for the lead countermeasure candidate development were performed through collaboration with the Li Lab at McMaster University.